atchudhansg/jobmingle-resume-screening-app/README.md

 - **Intuitive Interface:** User-friendly interface for recruiters to post job openings, manage applications, and track candidate progress, while applicants can search and apply for jobs effortlessly.
 - **Advanced Candidate Management:** Robust tools for recruiters to efficiently review, screen, and track candidate progress throughout the hiring pipeline.
-- **Seamless Communication:** Built-in messaging features facilitate transparent and collaborative communication between recruiters and applicants.
 - **Powerful Search and Filtering:** Advanced search and filtering options enable applicants to refine their job search based on location, industry, and job type.
-- **Scalable Infrastructure:** Leveraging Firebase backend ensures scalability, security, and real-time data synchronization.
+- **Scalable Infrastructure:** Utilizing Firebase backend ensures scalability, security, and real-time data synchronization.
-- **Mobile Accessibility:** Future plans include developing a mobile app for on-the-go access, enhancing flexibility and convenience for users.
 - **Google Authentication:** Supports Google authentication using Firebase for secure and convenient user login.

 ## How It Works